adobe/bridgeService/README.md

 * Avoiding the passing o secrets directly in the JSON payload.
 * Allowing for users to re-use the same JSON payload for different values.

 All you need to do is to reference your header name in the `args` section.

-### Avoiding XSS
+### Secrets
-With the introduction of secrets we now, by default, block calls that are including the secret in the out-going payload.
+Secrets allow you to have an extra level of security.
+This will mean that we will not allow you to print the secret in the output.

-This can be deactivated by setting run-time variable `IBS.HEADERS.BLOCK.OUTPUT` to false.
+A secret sent to the IBS will have to be prefixed with `ibs-secret-`.
+This can be overridden by setting the run-time variable `IBS.SECRETS.FILTER.PREFIX`.

+Sometimes you may want to debug the system.
+In these cases you can deactivate the output check by setting run-time variable `IBS.SECRETS.BLOCK.OUTPUT` to false.
+However, this should only be temporary, and in production it is best to keep this control.

+### Steamlining Headers
+By default, IBS stores all the headers when you send a call.
+You have the possibility to filter the headers you want to use by setting the run-time variable `IBS.HEADERS.FILTER.PREFIX`.

 ## Making Assertions
 As of version 2.11.16, we allow the user to define assertions.
 An assertion allows users to define acceptance criteria for a call.
 They can also allow users to delegate the execution to a third party, by defining what an acceptable outcome for a result should be.
 This has been implemented by embedding [Hamcrest Matchers](https://hamcrest.org/JavaHamcrest/javadoc/2.2/org/hamcrest/Matchers.html) in the bridge service.
 You can now define a matcher to define rules for the correctness of a call.